TNET-SNU/mmTLS/README.md

-# Configuring nginx a baseline middlebox (Split-TLS) and endpoints
+# Configuring nginx for a baseline middlebox (Split-TLS) and endpoints

 The configuration of nginx as a Split-TLS middlebox is shown below.
 If you want to test without the script we prepared, make h2load or ab on the client machines send requests to the responsible port.